KastanDay/video-pretrained-transformer/README.md

 -OR-
 # conda method is not as well tested for this project
 conda install -c conda-forge -y ffmpeg
+# An update command might be necessary to get all of ffmpeg's codec-specifc extensions, which we need.
+conda update ffmpeg
 ```

 3. Clone the repo with our custom submodules